ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - Access to Multiple Virtual Storage (MVS), z/OS Unix, Job Entry Subsystem (JES) artifacts from an Eclipse based environment

-o   Eclipse is a modern GUI framework - widely used throughout the software development world on new and existing enterprise applications.
+    - Eclipse is a modern GUI framework - widely used throughout the software development world on new and existing enterprise applications.

 - Issue z/OS commands directly - from within the Eclipse development environment.